Part 2 – Puglia Road Trip Only Gets Better

 Matera | From Slum to Hidden Gem

 The town is divided into two separate areas; the old and the new.
-The city overlooks a deep canyon surrounded by ancient stone walls.
-Matera is said to resemble the old Jerusalem, hence why Mel Gibson chose it as one of the film locations for ‘The Passion Of Christ’.
+Matera’s city overlooks a deep canyon surrounded by ancient stone walls and said to resemble the old Jerusalem.
+Hence why Mel Gibson chose it as one of the film locations for ‘The Passion Of Christ’.

 Over the last decade, many of the caves have been transformed into stylish hotels, retail shops, restaurants, bars and souvenir stores.
 Since the 1990s residents began returning to caves; renovating them and installing the modern amenities we take for granted.